Irish Americans: Stereotypes

 Discrimination against Irish Americans differed depending on gender.
 For example, Irish women were sometimes stereotyped as "reckless breeders" because some American Protestants feared high Catholic birth rates would eventually result in a Protestant minority.
 Many native-born Americans claimed that "their incessant childbearing [would] ensure an Irish political takeover of American cities [and that] Catholicism would become the reigning faith of the hitherto Protestant nation."
 Irish men were also targeted, but in a different way than women were.
 The difference between the Irish female "Bridget" and the Irish male "Pat" was distinct; while she was impulsive but fairly harmless, he was "always drunk, eternally fighting, lazy, and shiftless".
 In contrast to the view that Irish women were shiftless, slovenly and stupid (like their male counterparts), girls were said to be "industrious, willing, cheerful, and honest—they work hard, and they are very strictly moral".

 There were also Social Darwinian-inspired excuses for the discrimination of the Irish in America.
 Many Americans believed that since the Irish were Celts and not Anglo-Saxons, they were racially inferior and deserved second-class citizenship.
 The Irish being of inferior intelligence was a belief held by many Americans.
 This notion was held due to the fact that the Irish topped the charts demographically in terms of arrests and imprisonment.
 They also had more people confined to insane asylums and poorhouses than any other group.
 The racial supremacy belief that many Americans had at the time contributed significantly to Irish discrimination.

 From the 1860s onwards, Irish Americans were stereotyped as terrorists and gangsters, although this stereotyping began to diminish by the end of the 19th century.
+This image as terrorists emerged due to the antics of the Fenian Brotherhood and its associated organizations.
+Expeditions across the border into Canada to battle British forces and the dynamite campaign of the 1880s contributed to American fears of the radical and unstable nature of the Irish and beliefs of racial inferiority.